fakerbaby/fakerbaby.github.io/_pages/about.md

 ---
 permalink: /
-title: ""In the middle of difficulty lies opportunity." - Albert Einstein"
+title: "In the middle of difficulty lies opportunity. - Albert Einstein"
 excerpt: "About me"
 author_profile: true
 redirect_from: